 Cause Number 5 – Acid Reflux

-Head to your local pharmacy and ask for over-the-counter medication designed to tackle heartburn.
+- Get OTC: Head on over to your local pharmacy and ask for some over-the-counter medication designed to tackle heartburn.
 These medications can often work wonders in soothing those uncomfortable symptoms.

 Cause Number 6 – Vocal Cord Dysfunction